 The auditors are also invited, as needed, to participate in and report to the meetings of the Board.
 At least once per year, the auditors report to the Board without the President and CEO or any other member of the company’s operative management being present at the meeting.

-At the 2007 Annual General Meeting, the registered auditing company Ernst & Young was elected as auditors with Lars Träff as auditor in charge for the period until the end of the AGM in 2011.
+At the 2011 Annual General Meeting, the registered auditing company Ernst & Young was re-elected as auditors with Lars Träff as auditor in charge for the period until the end of the AGM in 2015.

 Lars Träff, Authorised Public Accountant, was elected as Scania’s Auditor in Charge, is a former Chairman of FAR SRS, the institute for the accountancy profession in Sweden.
 His auditing assignments have included Vattenfall, Lantmännen, Swedbank, JM, Observer, Ticket and TV4.